NamCyan/mrc-vlsp2021/README.md

 # ViMRC-VLSP 2021: Improving Retrospective Reader for Vietnamese Machine Reading Comprehension
 *1st place in the Machine Reading Comprehension at VLSP 2021*

 This repository contains code for the vc-tus team in the [VLSP2021](https://vlsp.org.vn/vlsp2021) competition of Machine Reading Comprehension Shared Task.
 Our team achieves the **1st rank** in the competition.
-More detail about task description, dataset, and ranking scores is provided in [VLSP_MRC](https://jcsce.vnu.edu.vn/index.php/jcsce/article/view/340).
+More detail about task description, dataset, and ranking scores is provided in the organizer's report [VLSP 2021-ViMRC Challenge: Vietnamese Machine Reading Comprehension](https://jcsce.vnu.edu.vn/index.php/jcsce/article/view/340).

 ## Table of content
 - [Contributions](#contributions)